-Comcast Xfinity internet subscribers are going to have the option of upgrading tothis year by way of the company's newly announced xFi Advanced Gateway, which makes it debut at .
-Swap it in for your existing modem and router, and you'll have a home network that's equipped to take advantage of next-gen Wi-Fi and .
+Comcast Xfinity internet subscribers are going to have the option of upgrading to Wi-Fi 6 this year by way of the company's newly announced xFi Advanced Gateway, which makes it debut at CES 2020.
+Swap it in for your existing modem and router, and you'll have a home network that's equipped to take advantage of next-gen Wi-Fi speeds and features.
 Best of all, the new gateway will serve as the new default option for all Xfinity plans 300Mbps and faster -- which means that subscribers won't have to pay a premium for it.

 "The xFi Advanced Gateway is truly the best Internet product we've ever built," said Kunle Ekundare, Comcast's Director of Product and Hardware Management.
 "We're thrilled to be bringing our customers into the future with Wi-Fi 6."

-Synonymous with 802.11ax, Wi-Fi 6 is.
+Synonymous with 802.11ax, Wi-Fi 6 is the newest generation of Wi-Fi technology.
 Its main upgrades are faster top speeds and better, more efficient Wi-Fi performance thanks to new features that allow it to do a much better job of communicating data to multiple devices at once.

 Comcast doesn't list the theoretical top speeds of each band, but a company spokesperson tells me that the gateway is capable of hitting gigabit speeds on 5GHz.
 It also includes radios for Zigbee and Bluetooth LE, and promises to connect with "virtually any IoT device."
 Customers living in larger homes can add a three-pack of plug-in range extenders called xFi Pods for $119.